What is askable-ui?

 data-askableto any element.
 The value can be a JSON object or a plain string. - Observe — One

-ctx.toPromptContext()returns a string ready for any LLM system prompt.
+ctx.toPromptContext()returns a string ready for any LLM system prompt.ctx.toContextPacket()returns a structured packet for MCP bridges, browser extensions, and agent runtimes.

 What it is not